domeengine/dome/README.md

-# DOME - Dynamic Opinionated Mini Engine
+# DOME - Dynamic Opinionated Minimalist Engine

 A lightweight game framework which melds SDL2 and the [Wren scripting language](http://wren.io), written in C.